1.0

 One database, by default.

-Most engineering teams run a stack of eight tools.
+Most engineering teams run a stack of disconnected tools.
 Each tool has its own auth, its own data model, its own export format, and its own webhook to glue it to the others.
 The webhooks fail silently at 2am.
 Reporting across tools means a SQL job that no one trusts.

 We picked the opposite default: one Postgres database with one account_id column on every table.
 A CAPA can reference the bug that triggered it because they're rows in the same database, joined by a foreign key.
 A timesheet entry references the project it was logged against because the project is two tables over.
 Cross-module reporting is a JOIN.